 Perris Lake High School has two advisory groups made up of parents, community members, teachers, and students.
 These groups meet to review the planning, implementation, and evaluation of the Consolidated Application programs.
-These committees are the School Site Council usually consisting of a membership of twelve which consist of the Principal, four teachers, a classified staff member, three parents, and three students.
-With the closure of the school due to Covid 19, we have only been able to get two parents willing to be part of our SSC committee and were not able to get any students to commit for the 2020-2021 school year.
-The members on our committees are involved in the planning, implementation, and evaluation of the School Site Plan.
+These committees are the School Site Council usually consisting of the Principal, four teachers, a classified staff member, three parents, and three students.
+With the closure of the school due to Covid 19, we were only able to get two parents willing to be part of our SSC committee.
+As the school reopened for the 2021-2022 school year and coffee with the principal resumed we had some interest but still, only two parents were willing to commit.
+We were able to get one student to show interest but after the first two months of school that student switched to remote learning and no longer was interested.
+We were not able to find another student that showed any interest.
+The members of our committees are involved in the planning, implementation, and evaluation of the School Site Plan.
 With the frequent turnover of students throughout the year we often find ourselves short on membership and having to make changes in membership mid-year.
-We have amended our bylaws to add an alternate position in each of the four areas to help alleviate the lack of representation in any one area with the large turn- over we experience.
+We were able to file for small school status and were approved.
+With this, we are able to operate with a committee of six comprised of the principal, a classroom teacher, one other school staff, two parents or community members, and one secondary student.
 The other advisory group is our PELI committee- Parent Engagement Leadership Initiative.
 This is a partnership between the school, family, and the community to involve parents and the community with activities in the school.